 Charles Davidson Bell (1813-1882)

-Charles Davidson Bell authentication from $175.
-Charles Davidson Bell appraisal from $25.
-Charles Davidson Bell certificates of authenticity (COA).
-Charles Davidson Bell analysis, research, scientific tests, full authentications.
+We perform Charles Davidson Bell art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Charles Davidson Bell or we will sell it for you.

 Charles Davidson Bell was the Surveyor-General in the Cape, an artist and designer of Cape stamps.
 Bell landed in the Cape in 1830 and through his uncle Sir John Bell, Secretary to the Cape Government, was given a post in the civil service.
 He was appointed as expedition artist on Dr. Andrew Smith’s two-year journey north as far as the Limpopo in 1834.
 He went from Acting Clerk of the Legislative Council in 1838, to Assistant Surveyor-General in 1843, to Surveyor-General in 1848.
 Appointed to the Postal Enquiry Board in 1852, he designed the well-known Cape of Good Hope triangular stamp, the first of that shape, which became extremely rare and consequently much sought after by philatelists.
 His design of rectangular stamps remained in use until 1902.